Perdente/Algorithms/Dynamic Programming.md

 <br/>

 # Knapsack
-> You are in a book shop which sells n different books.
+> You are in a book shop which sells $n$ different books.
 You know the price and number of pages of each book.
-> You have decided that the total price of your purchases will be at most x.
+> You have decided that the total price of your purchases will be at most $x$.
 What is the maximum number of pages you can buy?
 You can buy each book at most once.

 <details>
 <summary>Code</summary>